Explainable AI for computational pathology identifies model limitations and tissue biomarkers

 \subsection{HIPPO toolkit}

-HIPPO (Histopathology Interventions of Patches for Predictive Outcomes) is an explainable AI toolkit for attention-based multiple instance learning models in computational pathology.
-It generates counterfactual examples by manipulating whole slide image patches to explain model behavior.
-In ABMIL, tissue from a WSI is divided into small tiles, which are embedded using a pre-trained model.
-These patch embeddings serve as input to the ABMIL model, which learns to map bags of patches to specimen-level labels.
-HIPPO is made possible by two key features of ABMIL: (1) models are invariant to patch order, and (2) models accommodate variable number of patches.
-Taking advantages of these features of ABMIL, HIPPO creates counterfactual examples by adding or removing patches, allowing for evaluation of hypothetical scenarios and quantification of the effects of tissue region on model predictions.
-This process can be hypothesis-driven (e.g., removing tumor regions to test their necessity in predicting breast metastases), based on model attention (e.g., removing high-attention regions), or identified by greedy search (described below).
-Patches can also be added to measure their impact, such as introducing tumor-infiltrating lymphocytes (TILs) to TIL-deficient specimens and measuring impact on prognostic models.
+HIPPO (Histopathology Interventions of Patches for Predictive Outcomes) is an explainable AI toolkit for \rebuttal{multiple instance learning (MIL) models in computational pathology, including attention-based multiple instance learning (ABMIL)\autocite{ilse2018abmil} and VisionTransformer models \autocite{el2025stamp}.} In computational histopathology, tissue from a whole slide image (WSI) is divided into small patches, which are embedded using a pre-trained model.
+These patch embeddings serve as input to the MIL model, which learns to map sets of patch embeddings to specimen-level labels.
+HIPPO is made possible by two key features of MIL: (1) models are invariant to patch order, and (2) models accommodate a variable number of patches.
+Taking advantage of these features of MIL, HIPPO creates counterfactual examples by adding or removing patches, allowing for the evaluation of hypothetical scenarios and the quantification of the effects of tissue region on model predictions.
+In other words, HIPPO simulates counterfactual WSIs by subsampling patches.

-HIPPO employs a search algorithm to identify patches necessary or sufficient for predictions.
-This algorithm iteratively measures each patch's effect by removal and model re-evaluation.
-It can determine necessary patches (those causing the largest prediction drop when removed) or sufficient patches (those causing minimal change when removed).
-In multi-class prediction, this method can identify patches that drive the model towards specific outcomes.
-In regression models, the search algorithm can identify patches that either increase the output or decrease the output.
-The greedy search experiments in the present report were conducted on NVIDIA A100 GPUs.
+\rebuttal{Within the HIPPO framework, users can flexibly select which patches to include or exclude, depending on their research question and settings.
+When annotations are available, one can consider the \textit{HIPPO-knowledge} approach}, enabling hypothesis-driven experiments.
+Patches corresponding to specific annotated regions can be removed or added to test their necessity or sufficiency for model predictions.
+For instance, in the present study, we utilized expert annotations of tumor regions to investigate the necessity and sufficiency of tumor presence in predicting metastasis.
+By removing tumor patches, we assessed their impact on model predictions to determine their criticality.
+Conversely, tumor patches were added to other specimens to evaluate their sufficiency in driving positive predictions.
+Automated methods may also be used to generate annotations.
+In the present report, for example, regions positive for tumor-infiltrating lymphocytes were defined using an off-the-shelf cell classification network, and these regions were used to test hypotheses in prognostic models.